maxsanchezdp/final_project_data/README.md

 ## 1. *Feature extraction* and *train* mode:

 As I mentioned before, you can train the model with your own music if you want to.
 You just need to make sure to put your music in the **Data/genre/** folder as I previously showed.
 All files must be correctly labelled.
-However, if you wish to add new/different genres you'll to tweak the code a little bit (just modify the *GENRES* dictionary on **feature_extraction.py** and **demo1.py**).
+However, if you wish to add new/different genres you'll need to tweak the code a little bit (just modify the *GENRES* dictionary on **feature_extraction.py** and **demo1.py**).

 I will explain how it works with the original dataset: